evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive35/_index.md

 ### Phone Mirroring

-Furthermore, the BMW i4 eDrive35 supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The BMW i4 eDrive35 supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the BMW i4 eDrive35.
+You can choose between two sound systems for the BMW i4 eDrive35:

-- **Hifi Sound system:**: This system features ten speakers and delivers a maximum output of 200 watts.
+- **Hifi Sound system:**: Features ten speakers and delivers a maximum output of 200 watts.
-- **Harman Kardon Surround Sound system:**: This system features 17 speakers and delivers a maximum output of 445 watts.
+- **Harman Kardon Surround Sound system:**: Features 17 speakers and delivers a maximum output of 445 watts.

 Additionally, the model includes 4 USB-C connections as standard.